-You will be required to upload a covering letter/supporting statement, including a brief statement of research interests (describing how past experience and future plans fit with the advertised position), CV and the details of two referees as part of your online application.
+You will be required to upload a covering letter/supporting statement, including a brief statement of research interests, CV and the details of two referees as part of your online application.

-Only applications received before 12.00 midday on Friday 29 June 2018 can be considered.
+Only applications received before 12.00 midday on Friday 30 November 2018 can be considered..

 The Department holds an Athena Swan Bronze award, highlighting its commitment to promoting women in Science, Engineering and Technology.